MoniPar/quiz/README.md

 Solution: `<input type="submit">` submits the form data to the server and refreshes the page.
 If `type="submit"` is removed, it will still behave in the same way since it is a form element.
 In order to stop this refresh, it was changed to `<input type="button">`.

-* The function validateUserInput() was passing the errorMsg "Username must have 3 or more characters" when 3 characters were inputted in the text field.
+* The function validateUserInput() was passing the errorMsg "Username must have 3 or more characters", when 3 characters were inputted in the text field.
 This is due to the fact that user.length is index based and thus was counting from 0.

-Solution: The else if statement was changed to `(user.length <= 4)`
+Solution: The else if statement was changed to `(user.length <= 2)`

 * The tutorial being followed for the Quiz display function did not use template literals which made the code difficult to read.
 When template literals were attempted, the radio buttons innerHTML tag name's value displayed `name="question[object Object]"` in the HTML when the js expression `${questions[i]}` was added to the 'question' value.
 This meant that the question number was not being defined properly and could cause errors later.